juliaolivieri/COMP_293C_Computational_Biology/project/differential_rnaseq/README.md

    ```
    tar -xvf balding_reads.tar.gz
    ```
 1. Find the Index Gdrive link for your data from the table above.
 Then run `gdown <index gdrive link>`.
-For example, if you were using Humandata, the command would be:
+For example, if you were using Human data, the command would be:
    ```
    gdown
    ```